ClearBreach

 Using ClearBreach for BC PIPA assessments

-ClearBreach simultaneously evaluates your breach under PIPEDA, Alberta PIPA, and BC PIPA in a single 15-minute assessment.
+Run your BC PIPA assessment and generate your compliance documents automatically.
+ClearBreach evaluates your breach under PIPEDA, Alberta PIPA, and BC PIPA simultaneously in a single 15-minute browser-based assessment.
 When BC PIPA obligations are triggered, ClearBreach generates:

 • An OIPC BC Breach Report draft — with voluntary reporting language and all required content